smitelli/scottsmitelli.com/templates/resume.md

 Received control of a prototype of Reuters Next, a complete rewrite of the Reuters.com news platform with re-imagined UX interactions and backend services.
 Implemented additional features, practiced test-driven development, and productionized the site for deployment on AWS.
 Navigated the knowledge transfer period between the outside agency that built the prototype and an offshore engineering and QA team.

-* _Languages/Frameworks:_ Python, JavaScript, HTML, SCSS, Tornado, Backbone
+* _Languages/Frameworks:_ Python, JavaScript, HTML, SCSS, Tornado, Backbone.js
-* _Technologies:_ AWS EC2, nginx, MongoDB, REST APIs, Git, Adobe Photoshop, Jira
+* _Technologies:_ AWS EC2, nginx, MongoDB, Redis, Git, Adobe Photoshop, Jira

 ### Worldnow -- Long Island City, NY